sidki123/AttacksonImplementationsCourseBook/chapters/10_Ethics_and_Responsible_Disclosure.md

 The District court decided to overturn the conviction so as not to cause disproportionate harm to the appellant and at the prospects of employment in the future, he was sentenced to 340 hours of public service.
 Also, for a one year probation **without a conviction**.

 #### Discussion
-1.There is a **public interest in reducing the phenomenon** of computer delinquency and in particular computer penetration because of the relative ease involved in the penetration of computer material by such and other technological means and misuse of modern technology.
+- There is a **public interest in reducing the phenomenon** of computer delinquency and in particular computer penetration because of the relative ease involved in the penetration of computer material by such and other technological means and misuse of modern technology.
-2.Not deleting a fired **employee's password** is not a reason for employee abuse.
+- Not deleting a fired **employee's password** is not a reason for employee abuse.
 In our opinion, It's necessary to examine the addition of a clause in the law that will not allow an employee who has been convicted in such criminal offenses to continue working in that technological field.
-3.The employee did a very serious thing as he not only harmed his company but also damaged corporate networks of customers.
+- The employee did a very serious thing as he not only harmed his company but also damaged corporate networks of customers.
 In our opinion, It's necessary to examine the addition of a clause in the law which refers to the worsening of the punishment if the defendant has committed offenses in other organizations beyond his organization.

 ### Nir Ezra (2015) - Stealing money from Israeli users’ bank accounts